 It is not a very protected little bay so stay out when there are waves and surge.
 Even on a calm day there can be surge and the left channel can have strong outgoing currents at any time, so be cautious.

 Three Tables is part of the Pupukea Marine Life Conservation District which does not permit fishing at this beach.
 This results in good fish populations to see when snorkeling.
-You can learn more about snorkeling Three Tables on the MLCD website here.

 You should be able to enter from the sandy beach area in bare feet.
 But the rocks start pretty close to shore, so watch for them and get your fins on soon.